YU Rock Misija: "Za milion godina"

 In an interview for Rockovnik, Ilić stated:

-A large number of musicians took part in the recording, mostly as vocalists.
-The song was played by Ilić (keyboards), his former bandmates from Generacija 5, Dragan Jovanović (guitar), Dušan Petrović (bass guitar) and Slobodan Đorđević (drums), and Vlatko Stefanovski of Leb i Sol (guitar solo).
+A large number of musicians took part in the recording sessions, mostly as vocalists.
+At the time, Ilić's former band Generacija 5 had been defunct for three years, but former members of the group reunited to record instrumental sections: Ilić (keyboards), Dragan Jovanović (guitar), Dušan Petrović (bass guitar), and Slobodan Đorđević (drums).
+Additionally, Vlatko Stefanovski of Leb i Sol recorded the guitar solo.
+The song was produced by renowned producer Saša Habić.

-The song was produced by Saša Habić.
-It was released on a 7-inch single, with the instrumental version of the song as the B-side, with the 75th issue of the Rock magazine.
-The cover was designed by cartoonist and designer Jugoslav Vlahović.